sanjaybh/aircode_api_shopping/docs/en/src/index.md

 # About AirCode {#intro}

-AirCode is an online developing & deploying platform for Node.js applications tailored for full-stack engineers, to simplify the development process.
+AirCode is an online platform designed to streamline the development and deployment of Node.js applications, tailored for full-stack engineers.

-AirCode provides easy-to-use in-browser IDE and out-of-the-box cloud services.
-Developers no longer need to worry about the back-end technology selection, environment setup, and operation.
-Just open a browser to develop and deploy your product globally.
+With an intuitive in-browser IDE and pre-configured cloud services, AirCode takes care of the backend technology selection, environment setup, and operation, so you can focus on building great products.
+No more complex setup processes, no more headaches over server management - open your browser, and you're ready to go.

 ## Tutorials {#tutorials}